mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Bowie type, machetes and similar heavy-bladed cutting implements, and a range of tool/fighting weapons produced at spacefaring Tech Levels.
 Military field blades generally feature a stirrup handguard and minimal crosspiece, but the whole array of hangars and not-quite swords falls under this distinction.
-Blades are favoured by mercenaries for their use as tools and ease of carry.
+Blades are favored by mercenaries for their use as tools and ease of carry.
 A blade can be used by a skilled fighter to counter a sword or similar hand weapon, albeit at a slight disadvantage, and is much easier to carry.